Dans la même rubrique

 - Since 2022: WELBIO Investigator, WEL Research Institute

-- Since 2012: associate professor at the Department of Pharmacotherapy and Pharmaceutics, ULB
+- 2012-2023: associate professor at the Department of Pharmacotherapy and Pharmaceutics, ULB

 - 2006-2012: post-doctoral research fellow at the Institute for Medical Immunology, Université Libre de Bruxelles (ULB)